harrydehix/vhdl-cheatsheet/README.md

 ```bash
 ghdl-gcc -e testbench
 ```
-- use the testbench's entitiy name
+- use the testbench's entity name

 ### running the simulation